jeffubayi/dial-delivery/README.md

 - This project uses a fake My JSON Server API for list products.

-If you want to register your own products, just clone this repository, modify and upload it to GitHub: https://github.com/DanielMafra/api.git
+If you want to register your own products, just clone this repository, modify and upload it to GitHub.

 After that, just follow the instructions that are in https://my-json-server.typicode.com/

-- The project also uses the ViaCEP API to get the address more dynamically.

-You can find out more about at https://viacep.com.br/

 ## Features